Frequently Asked Questions

-The use of SHELDUS™ data are limited according to the SHELDUS™ Terms and Conditions.
+The use of SHELDUS™ data are limited according to the SHELDUS™ End User License Agreement.

-A SHELDUS™ subscription allows users unlimited SHELDUS™ data aggregation downloads for the duration of the current version.
-The pricing for pay-as-you-go downloads is a one-time cost.
-Pay-as-you-go is available for raw and aggregated data along with downloads related to named events, PDDs, and GLIDEs.
-Subscriptions only provide access to aggregated data.
+A SHELDUS™ subscription allows users unlimited aggregated data downloads from the SHELDUS™ database for the duration of the current version.
+Subscriptions only provide access to aggregated data downloads.
+Pay-as-you-go is available for raw and aggregated data, along with downloads related to named events, PDDs, and GLIDEs.
 Aggregation is currently not available for named events, PDDs, and GLIDEs.
 The pricing for pay-as-you-go downloads is determined by the number of database records queried and the per record cost is determined by your account's organizational association (educational/non-profit, local government, federal government, and commercial).
 Additionally, pay-as-you-go purchases of SHELDUS datasets are a one-time purchase.
-For more information on pricing see Products.
+For more information on pricing, see How To.

-A new subscription is required with each annual release of SHELDUS™ (e.g., SHELDUS™ 18.0).
+A new subscription is required with each annual release of a SHELDUS™ version (e.g., SHELDUS™ 18.0).
 The annual release used to occur in November, but has recently been moved to the beginning of the calendar year in January.
 Subscriptions are not valid for 12 months unless they are purchased shortly after a release.
-Subscriptions are tied to database releases and expire upon the release of a new database version.
-Mid-year releases of SHELDUS™ (e.g., 17.1) do not require a new subscription.
+Subscriptions are instead tied to database releases and expire upon the release of a new database version.
+Mid-year updates to a SHELDUS™ version (e.g., 17.1) do not require a new subscription.

-We constantly update the entire database.
-Such updates include both changes in the number of records (i.e. additions and deletions) as well as edits to existing records.
+We continually update the entire database on an annual basis.
+Such updates include both changes in the number of records (i.e. additions and deletions), as well as edits to existing records.
 Thus, no changes in the number of records in a year does not imply that no changes to the data occurred.
 For example, changes between Version 12 and older (free versions) and Version 14 are significant.
 The table below highlights these changes--both in the numbers of records as well as in the annual dollar amounts.
 Version 14 contains nearly 20,000 records and $18 billion in total losses more than Version 12 for the same time period (1960-2012).

 |Year||Change in Number of Records between Versions 12 and 14||Difference in Total Losses between Versions 12 and 14|